henriquedjordan/henriquedjordan/README.md

-<p align="left">Desenvolvedor Android nativo e UX/UI Designer.
-Minha missão é desenvolver soluções onde o usuário é o protagonista!</p>
+<p align="left">"Native Android Developer and UX/UI Designer.
+My mission is to create solutions where the user is the protagonist!"</p>
 &nbsp;

 <div align="center">